Probabilistic Categorical Adversarial Attack & Adversarial Training: Introduction

 \section{Introduction}

-Adversarial attacks~\citep{DBLP:journals/corr/GoodfellowSS14} have raised great concerns for the applications of Deep Neural Networks(DNNs) in many security-critical domains ~\citep{DBLP:journals/adhoc/CuiLSZ19, DBLP:conf/acsac/StringhiniKV10, DBLP:journals/nca/CaoT01}.
-The majority of existing methods focus on differentiable models and continuous input space, where we can apply gradient-based approaches to generate adversarial examples.
-However, there are many machine learning tasks where the input data are categorical.
-For example, data in ML-based intrusion detection systems \citep{DBLP:journals/cybersec/KhraisatGVK19} contains records of system operations; and in financial transaction systems, data includes categorical information such as the types of transactions.
-Therefore, how to explore potential attacks and corresponding defenses for categorical inputs is also desired.
-Existing methods introduce search-based approaches for categorical adversarial attacks~\citep{yang2020greedy, DBLP:conf/mlsys/LeiWCDDW19}.
-For example, the method in~\citep{DBLP:journals/jmlr/YangCHWJ20} first finds top-$K$ features of a given sample that have the maximal influence on the model output, and then, a greedy search is applied to obtain the optimal combination of perturbation in these $K$ features.
-However, these search-based methods cannot be guaranteed to find the strongest adversarial examples.
-Moreover, they can be computationally expensive, especially when data is high dimensional and the number of categories for each feature is large.
+Adversarial examples~\cite{DBLP:journals/corr/GoodfellowSS14} have raised great concerns for the applications of Deep Neural Networks (DNNs) in many security-critical domains ~\cite{DBLP:journals/adhoc/CuiLSZ19, DBLP:conf/acsac/StringhiniKV10, DBLP:journals/nca/CaoT01}.
+Recent years have witnessed an increasing number of adversarial attack and defense methods~\cite{DBLP:journals/corr/GoodfellowSS14, DBLP:conf/iclr/MadryMSTV18,ilyas2019adversarial}.
+These studies have not only greatly deepened our understanding on the vulnerabilities of DNNs but also tremendously advanced the robustness of DNNs.
+Until now, the majority of existing accomplishments have been achieved in continuous data such as images, where gradient-based approaches can be leveraged.

+However, there are also many machine learning tasks where the input data is categorical.
+For example, data in ML-based intrusion detection systems \cite{DBLP:journals/cybersec/KhraisatGVK19} contains records of the type of system operations; in financial transaction systems, data includes categorical features such as the region and card information of transactions; and in NLP tasks, the words in a sentence can only be chosen from a given vocabulary, which is categorical.
+To generate categorical adversarial examples, there are recent search-based approaches such as~\cite{DBLP:journals/jmlr/YangCHWJ20, DBLP:conf/mlsys/LeiWCDDW19, DBLP:conf/iclr/BaoHZS022}.
+For example, the method~\cite{DBLP:journals/jmlr/YangCHWJ20} first finds top-$K$ features of a given sample that have the maximal influence on the model output, and then a greedy search is applied to obtain the optimal perturbation in these $K$ features.
+However, these search-based attack methods usually suffer from a poor trade-off between efficiency and optimality (attack success rate) to find strong adversarial examples.
+Moreover, if these attack methods are applied in defenses like adversarial training~\cite{DBLP:conf/iclr/MadryMSTV18}, they can only search for adversarial examples for each training sample at each time, instead of efficiently producing adversarial examples in batches.
+In a nutshell, these drawbacks of existing categorical attack methods dramatically prohibit the possibility of applying recent advances of attack and defense established in continuous data to categorical data.